peterhinch/micropython-tft-gui/HARDWARE.md

 Pins are usually marked on the PCB.
 Pins marked - are defined as no connect.
 Signals in parentheses are not required by the driver and are no-connect.
 Most 7 inch displays use a different connector.

-The table below is laid out looking at the underside of the display with the socket to the left and the display underside to the right.
+The table below is laid out looking at the underside of the display with the plug to the left and the bulk of the PCB to the right.
 L and R denote the left and right TFT connector pins when viewed in this way.
 Check your own display to ensure it conforms to this pinout!